Bounty cake — coconut chocolate sponge

 1. Step 1:

-To prepare a chocolate sponge cake for a coconut Bounty cake, you will need: eggs, sugar, flour, cocoa, salt, vanillin.
-All products must be at room temperature.
+To make the chocolate sponge for the coconut Bounty cake, you'll need: eggs, sugar, flour, cocoa, salt, and vanillin.
+Everything should be at room temperature.

 2. Step 2: